Mariners vs. Braves Player Props Betting Odds

-Bookmakers have listed player props for Ronald Acuna Jr., Ty France and others when the Atlanta Braves host the Seattle Mariners at Truist Park on Friday at 7:20 PM ET.
+Ronald Acuna Jr. and Ty France are two of the players with prop bets available when the Atlanta Braves and the Seattle Mariners play at Truist Park on Saturday (at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!